sivapradeep/Used-Cars-Price-Prediction/README.md

 # Used-Cars-Price-Prediction
 Objective : To predict the prices of Used Cars.
-More time has spend on Data Cleaning and Preprocessing.
+More time has spend on Data Cleaning and Preprocessing..